Agents 101

 [alice]: Received message from agent1q0mau8vkmg78xx0sh8cyl4tpl4ktx94pqp2e94cylu6haugt2hd7j9vequ7: hello there alice [ bob]: Received message from agent1qww3ju3h6kfcuqf54gkghvt2pqe8qp97a7nzm2vp8plfxflc0epzcjsv79t: hello there bob [alice]: Received message from agent1q0mau8vkmg78xx0sh8cyl4tpl4ktx94pqp2e94cylu6haugt2hd7j9vequ7: hello there alice [ bob]: Received message from agent1qww3ju3h6kfcuqf54gkghvt2pqe8qp97a7nzm2vp8plfxflc0epzcjsv79t: hello there bob [alice]: Received message from agent1q0mau8vkmg78xx0sh8cyl4tpl4ktx94pqp2e94cylu6haugt2hd7j9vequ7: hello there alice [ bob]: Received message from agent1qww3ju3h6kfcuqf54gkghvt2pqe8qp97a7nzm2vp8plfxflc0epzcjsv79t: hello there bob

-We first import modules, then initialize our agents and include a function ensuring that agents have non-zero balances in their wallets.
-This function will check if you have enough tokens to register in the Almanac.
-If not, it will add tokens to your Fetch wallet address.
-Agents can communicate by querying the Almanac and retrieving an HTTP endpoint from the recipient agent.
-Therefore, we need to specify the service endpoints when defining an agent at registration.
+Agents can communicate by querying the Almanac and retrieving an HTTP endpoint from the recipient Agent.
+Therefore, we need to specify the service endpoints when defining an Agent at registration.

 HTTP (Hypertext Transfer Protocol) service endpoints are specific locations or URLs (Uniform Resource Locators) on a web server where clients can send HTTP requests to interact with resources or services provided by the server.
 These endpoints define the entry points for various operations or functions offered by a web service or application.